Selo4J/WeatherApp/README.md

 # Prerequisites

-1. Download Android Studio and SDK Tools: You can download it at the Android Developer website
+1. Download Android Studio and SDK Tools: You can download it at the Android Developer website.
 2. Clone it from GitHub